Row of cypress trees in Tuscany in the late afternoon

 • Milan: The Duomo, Da Vinci’s Last Supper, and La Scala just for starters.
 There’s lots to see in Milan and it has a very different vibe (calmer in my opinion) than Rome.

-• Italian Lake District: Spend several days exploring the many small towns and the various lakes; gorgeous views, great food, lots of history.
+• Italian Lake District: Spend several days exploring small towns such as Sirmione on Lake Garda, the various lakes; gorgeous views, great food, lots of history.

 • The Dolomites: Drive as far up as you can and then take a chairlift or gondola even higher.
 The alpine culture is very different from the rest of Italy.